BzzzThe18th/BzzzThe18th/README.md

 # Hello there, I'm buzz.
-I don't upload any personal projects, only really mods for the community to use and learn from.
+I don't upload many personal projects, only really mods for the community to use and learn from.

 * Just call me buzz, Bzzz is for usernames only
 * I go by They/She